chengcli/space405/doc/hw1.rst

     (2) the radius of the Sun, and (3) the angular velocity of the Sun.
 Do not plug in the numbers yet.

-You can use the Property Table of the Sun to find the radius of the Sun and the rotation period of the Sun.
-However, you cannot get the density of the Sun from the Property Table.
+You can use the :ref:`Solar Property Table` of the Sun to find the radius of the Sun and the rotation period of the Sun.
+However, you cannot get the density from the :ref:`Solar Property Table`.
 This is because the density of the Sun normally varies with the depth.

 To make the calculation easier, we have assumed that the density of the Sun is a constant.
 This is an approximation in the context of solving this problem.
 In reality,